Meet the Innkeepers

 St. Augustine is known as the oldest continuously occupied city in America.
 To earn a title like that takes commitment to, and passion for, a particular place.
 Anthony and Marilyn Sexton carry that same dedication and enthusiasm for their bed and breakfast, the Victorian House.
 They’re not going anywhere anytime soon.

 Anthony and Marilyn always wanted to be innkeepers, but that dream did not come instantly.
 Armed with a desire to own a bed and breakfast before the age of 50, Anthony and Marilyn set out to reach their goal.
 Anthony’s background is in Dairy Science and he ran one of the nation’s largest dairy processing plants.
-His wife, Marilyn, worked in commercial real estate.
+His wife, Marilyn, worked in corporate.
 Both of these careers served them well as they moved forward in pursuing their dream.

 “We were both fortunate to work long careers with the same company, so we had lots of time off where we got to travel a lot,” said Anthony.
 “That’s where we really developed our passion for bed and breakfasts.”